The Discrepancy Model: What You Need to Know

 Is your child being evaluated for special education?
 If so, you may read or hear about something called “the discrepancy model.”

-Historically, schools used this model to determine if a child had a learning difference that qualified him for services.
+Historically, schools used this model to determine if a child had a learning difference that qualified them for services.
 But there are differences of opinion among professionals about the benefits and drawbacks of this approach.

 Many schools still use the discrepancy model.
 But many others are now using different models.
 Here’s what you need to know.

-In some cases, there may be a significant “discrepancy” (difference) between various sets of scores.
+In some cases, there may be a large “discrepancy” (difference) between various sets of scores.
 The idea is that when there’s a difference like this, it’s evidence that an underlying condition is making it unusually hard for a child to learn.

-The discrepancy model was part of the Individuals with Disabilities in Education Act (IDEA) when it became law in 1975.
+The discrepancy model was part of the Individuals with Disabilities Education Act (IDEA) when it became law in 1975.
 It was created so that schools would have a way to figure out which students were eligible for special education.

 For decades, schools were required to use the discrepancy model.
 But in 2004, when IDEA was reauthorized, that changed.
 The law now says that states can use the discrepancy model if they choose.
 However, it allows them to use other models instead of or along with the discrepancy model.